Techgrounds-Cloud-9/cloud-9-jeenlearn/03_Networking/NTW-02-NetworkDevices.md

  #### Question 3

  DHCP server configuration

+In a home network the router serves as the DCHP Server.
 To see the DHCP configuration you can run the command ipconfig /all .It will give the DHCP  status, server, etc

 ![DHCP](../00_includes/Networking/NTW02/DHCPconf.png)